-In spite of the fact that I had four new sunscreen brands that I was dying to test out to update the massive natural sunscreen review, I don’t think the sun crossed my mind once, other than in gratitude that it was finally back, and warm.
+In spite of the fact that I had four new sunscreen brands that I was dying to test out to update the massive natural sunblock review, I don’t think the sun crossed my mind once, other than in gratitude that it was finally back, and warm.

 Even though the burn wasn’t bad, and I knew he wouldn’t even peel, I still wanted to protect his skin as much as possible from sun damage.
 Shortly after taking this photo and giving the kids time to dig through their Easter baskets (organic raisin boxes, natural fruit strips, a Larabar, corn-free/no-artificial-sweetener gum, gardening gloves and seeds, and soy-free chocolate chips, if you’re wondering), I put my knowledge of the sun into action.

 Is it Too Late Once You’re Already Burned?